-The pencil is dominant in Lauren’s work, and with her incredible shading skills little or no colour is needed.
-There’s a touch of the surreal about her style as well.
-A brain-shaped soft ice cream… with a Flake?
+The pencil is dominant in Lauren’s work, and with her incredible shading skills little or no color is needed.
+Her style often maintains a gentle warmth, despite that touch of the surreal.
+A brain-shaped soft ice cream, with a Flake, anyone?

 Question: What drew you to illustration/design?
 Lauren: I've always loved creating, for as long as I can remember.
 I was a very shy child and used to sit quietly making and drawing things.
 I studied Fashion Promotion, and when I graduated, I decided to pursue illustration, as it just excited me more and felt right.
 Question: Do you have any formal design training?
 Lauren: Yes, I studied Fashion Promotion at Central Saint Martins.
 Question: Where are you originally from?
 Lauren: I was born in Tuscon, Arizona.
 I came to London when I was about 2 years old though so I don't remember it!
 I've never been back there since, so it's a bit of mystery to me.
 I call London my home.
 I grew up in Barnes, South-West London.
 Question: Where do you live now & what drew you there?
 Lauren: I live in Whitechapel.
 I moved over to East London when I was studying, because I loved it's creative environment and it's where I spent most of my time.
 Most of my friends live in East London too.
 Question: Where is your studio and can you describe it for me?
 Lauren: I work from home, in Whitechapel.
 I generally have a lot of 'things'!
 Like books, pictures, cameras and ornaments.
 But everything has its place and I always know where I've put something.
 I would call it organized chaos.
 Question: Describe the view from your studio window?
 Lauren: I love the view from my window!
 I live at the top of the house so I can see Canary Wharf, houses, a park and lots of trees.
 It's beautiful at all times of day, and I get the most of the natural light.
 Question: Who or What is your biggest inspiration?
 Lauren: My Mum.
 She has always told me that I can do whatever I want to in life, as long as it's what I love to do and it makes me happy.
 She's always given me great and honest advice and, annoyingly sometimes, she's right most of the time!
 Question: How do you get your ideas?
 Lauren: I tend to draw the things I love; such as nature and vintage illustrations of children for example.
 I also browse through other imagery from books or the Internet and that will inspire me too.
 Ideas can develop from something small and can change into something bigger and completely different.